-The instrument exploits the plausible exogenous variation created by governmental restrictions in protected areas and the time variation in U.S. international supply anti-drug expenditures.
+The instrument exploits the plausible exogenous variation created by governmental restrictions in protected areas and the time variation in U.S. international supply antidrug expenditures.
 I show that since protected areas cannot be sprayed, the likelihood of being sprayed increases outside of these areas.
-Moreover, in years when U.S. international supply anti-drug expenditures are higher, aerial spraying increases in non-protected areas while it remains the same in protected areas.
+Hence, in years when U.S. international supply antidrug expenditures are higher, aerial spraying increases in non-protected areas while it remains the same in protected areas.

-I study the effects of the program in the short term (12 months after treatment implementation) and in the long term (24 and 36 months after treatment reception).
-The results are striking: although aerial spraying reduces coca cultivation by 25% in the short term and these effects are permanent, there is a strong deterioration of the socioeconomic indicators in the treated areas.
+I study the effects of the program in the short term (12 months after treatment implementation) and in the medium term (24 and 36 months after treatment reception).
+The results are striking: coca cultivation is reduced only by 0.07 ha per square km when the likelihood of being sprayed increases by 1% (hence, to eradicate 1 hectare of coca per square km spraying needs to increase by 14.3 hectares per square km) and there is a deterioration of the socioeconomic indicators in the treated areas.
 In particular, I find negative effects of the program on all rural welfare indicators.
 This is of great concern taking into account that the coca-producing regions are already the poorest areas of Colombia.
+These individuals may perceive that these effects are caused by the government, which in turn, may generate political unrest in coca-producing areas, further fueling the Colombian civil conflict.